 So chances are you would like to renovate, but heritage renovations can be a very involved process.
 Fortunately, the entire project can be made easier by engaging an experienced architect and dion seminara architecture has a lot of experience in this field.

 So let’s look at some of the things that you need to consider when renovating a heritage home.

 Heritage renovations compliance

 Heritage properties are important historical buildings that create a link back to a bygone era.
 So it’s important that they are preserved.
-Breaking any of the rules around heritage renovations or restoring heritage homes can be a costly so working with an architect who understands the rules and what can and can’t be done within the framework of those rules is vital.
+Breaking any of the rules around heritage renovations or restoring heritage homes can be a costly.
+It is vital to work with an architect who understands the rules of what can and can’t be done within the framework of the legislation.

 Heritage homes were built before cable tv, wi-fi and other modern conveniences.
 It’s not expected that you suffer through without those creature comforts, but adding them in a way that works in with the property is vitally important.

-Modern homes feature a lot more electronic devices than heritage homes so additional power points will most likely be needed but these should be added strategically and with as little alteration to the materials of the home as possible.
+Modern homes feature a lot more electronic devices than heritage homes.
+Additional power points will most likely be needed but these should be added strategically and with as little alteration to the materials of the home as possible.
 If it hasn’t been done already your home will almost certainly benefit from being rewired, so power and/or data points can be added at the same time.

 The plumbing may also need to be looked at.
 You will almost certainly need to replace old copper pipes with new copper pipes rather than PVC but copper does last well and it should only need to be done once.

 Kitchens and bathrooms can be renovated giving you the chance to create a more modern interior.
 Think of all the modern appliances and finishes found in most new homes and you will almost certainly be able to achieve these in your heritage listed home as well.